DASPRiD/telegram-bouncer-bot/README.md

 The bot can also run without persistent storage.
 This will make the bot forget any conversations it had upon restart.
 If this isn't a problem for you, simply remove the volume and the `STORAGE_PATH` env variable.

+## Linked channels

+When you link a public channel to your group, people can still join your group through that channel and circumvent the bouncer entirely.
+It is thus recommended that you remove the link and use this bot to forward and pin messages in your primary chat.

+To do so, allow the bot to pin messages in your primary chat and add it to the channel.
+Then add the following new environment variable: `CHANNEL_ID`.
+The bot will now forward any posts to your main chat and pin them.
+It will also forward edits and pin them again.

 ## Bot permissions

 After adding the bot to both your primary and your moderator chat, you need to give the bot the following administrator